StitchNet: Composing Neural Networks from Pre-Trained Fragments: Conclusion

 \section{Conclusion}

-StitchNet is a new paradigm that can leverage a growing global library of neural networks to fundamentally change the way networks are created.
-By reusing fragments of these networks to efficiently compose new networks for a given task, StitchNet addresses two of the most fundamental issues limiting neural network creation and use: large data and computation requirements.
+StitchNet is a new paradigm that can take advantage of a growing global library of neural networks to fundamentally change the way neural networks are created.
+By reusing fragments of these networks to efficiently compose new neural networks for a given task, StitchNet addresses two of the most fundamental issues that limit the creation and use of neural networks: large data and computation requirements.

-StitchNet does this by leveraging Centered Kernel Alignment (CKA) as a compatibility measure that guides the selection of neural network fragments, tailored to specific accuracy needs and computing resource constraints.
-Our work has shown that neural networks can be efficiently created from compatible neural network fragments of different models at a fraction of computing resources and data requirements with a comparable accuracy.
-We also introduce on-the-fly efficient neural network creation and inference application that is unlocked by this method.
+StitchNet does this by leveraging CKA as a compatibility measure that guides the selection of network fragments, tailored to specific accuracy needs and computing resource constraints.
+Our work has shown that neural networks can be efficiently created from compatible network fragments of different models at a fraction of computing resources and data requirements while achieving comparable accuracy.
+We also explore a novel on-the-fly efficient neural network creation and inference application unlocked by StitchNet.
+Future work will extend StitchNet to LLMs and additional applications.